How many points in Scrabble is fun worth? fun how many points in Words With Friends? What does fun mean? Get all these answers on this page.

 F4U2N2

-From Middle English fonne, fon (“foolish, simple, silly”) or fonnen (“make a fool of”), probably of North Germanic origin, related to Swedish fånig (“foolish”), Swedish fåne (“a fool”).
-Compare also Norwegian fomme, fume (“a fool”).
-More at fon, fond.
+From Middle English fonne, fon (“foolish, simple, silly”) or fonnen (“make a fool of”), from Middle English fonne (“a fool, dupe”), probably of North Germanic origin, related to Swedish fånig (“foolish”), Swedish fåne (“a fool”), from Old Norse fáni (“vain person, swaggerer”), but of unknown ultimate origin.
+Perhaps related to or influenced by fjäll (“rock, cliff, mountain”).
+Compare also English fumble, Norwegian Nynorsk fomme (“clumsy fool”).

-As a noun, fun is recorded from 1700, with a meaning "a cheat, trick, hoax", from a verb fun meaning "to cheat, trick" (1680s).
-The meaning "diversion, amusement" dates to the 1720s.
-The older meaning is preserved in the phrase "to make fun of" (1737) and in usage of the adjective funny.
+As a noun, fun is recorded from 1700, with a meaning “a cheat, trick, hoax”, from a verb fun meaning “to cheat, trick” (1680s).
+The meaning “diversion, amusement” dates to the 1720s.
+The older meaning is preserved in the phrase to make fun of (1737) and in usage of the adjective funny.
 The use of fun as adjective is newest and is due to reanalysis of the noun; this was incipient in the mid-19th century.

 Alternative etymology connected Middle English fonne with Old Frisian fonna, fone, fomne, variant forms of fāmne, fēmne (“young woman, virgin”), from Proto-West Germanic *faimnijā, from Proto-Germanic *faimnijǭ (“maiden”), from Proto-Indo-European *peymen- (“girl”), *poymen- (“breast milk”).
 If so, then cognate with Old English fǣmne (“maid, virgin, damsel, bride”), West Frisian famke (“girl”), Saterland Frisian fone, fon (“woman, maid, servant," also "weakling, simpleton”).